-In many instances, online crime has now overtaken physical crimes, such as burglary or robbery, with the cost of cyber crime expected to surpass \$2 trillion by 2019.

-Cyber criminals are highly-organized and are finding a myriad of new and sophisticated techniques to access data and information for the purpose of financial gain.
-Successful fraudsters withdraw money from an unsuspecting organization's bank account or take out a loan in that organization's name.
+In many instances, online crime has now overtaken physical crimes, such as burglary or robbery, with the cost of cybercrime expected to surpass \$2 trillion by 2019.
+Cyber criminals are highly organized and are finding a myriad of new and sophisticated techniques to access data and information for the purpose of financial gain.
+This can result in money being taken from a bank account, or credit arrangements (such as loans or overdrafts) being arranged in your organization's name for the benefit of a fraudster.